apache/trafficcontrol/grove/plugin/README.md

 Plugins are registered via calls to `AddPlugin` inside an `init` function in the plugin's file.

 The `Funcs` object contains functions for each hook, as well as a load function for loading configuration from the remap file.
-The current hooks are startup, onRequest, beforeRespond, and afterRespond.
+The current hooks are `startup`, `onRequest`, `beforeParentRequest`, `beforeRespond`, and `afterRespond`.
 If your plugin does not use a hook, it may be nil.

 * `startup` is called when the application starts.
 Examples are set global data, or start a global goroutine needed by the plugin.

 * `onRequest` is called immediately when a request is received.
 It returns a boolean indicating whether to stop processing.
 Examples are IP blocking, or serving custom endpoints for statistics or to invalidate a cache entry.

+* `beforeParentRequest` is called immediately before making a request to a parent.
+It may manipulate the request being made to the parent.
+Examples are removing headers in the client request such as `Range`.

 * `beforeRespond` is called immediately before responding to a client.
 It may manipulate the code, headers, and body being returned.
 Examples are header modifications, or handling if-modified-since requests.